ciathyza/skyrim-optimization-guide-2018/README.md

 Do yourself a favor and save a lot of headache while modding Skyrim by using **Mod Organizer** as your mod manager.
 As a matter of fact this guide assumes that you're using Mod Organizer.
 Contrary to what some guides and users will tell you Mod Organizer isn't hard to understand or hard to use.
 The important concept to understand with Mod Organizer is that it virtualizes the `Data` folder of Skyrim.
 What this means is that Mod Organizer stores all installed mods separately, each in its own folder and when Skyrim is launched via Mod Organizer it creates a 'virtual' file structure that resembles the `Data` folder as if all mods were installed physically into it.
 The advantage is that no files are ever physically overwritten and your Skyrim install folder never gets modified by Mod Organizer which makes modding non-destructive.
 Mod Organizer will 'override' (not 'overwrite') mod files that are lower in the load order with same-named files that are higher in the load order and thanks to the non-destructiveness you are able to move mods around in the load order without any loss of files.
 This makes it much easier to experiment with different load orders.
 This is the biggest advantage of Mod Organizer but by far not the only.

-By using the latest version of Mod Organizer (at the time of this writing v2.1.1) you are also able to use one Mod Organizer installlation to properly manage all your Bethesda RPGs (Skyrim, Skyrim SE, Fallout 4, Oblivion, Fallout New Vegas) so you don't have to fumble around with multiple, standalone Mod Organizer installs.
+By using the latest version of Mod Organizer (at the time of this writing v2.1.1) you are also able to use one Mod Organizer installation to properly manage all your Bethesda RPGs (Skyrim, Skyrim SE, Fallout 4, Oblivion, Fallout New Vegas) so you don't have to fumble around with multiple, standalone Mod Organizer installs.

 ##### Download